ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 ## Section: II Schema Implementation in Hive

-File needs to be added in to HDFS

-### Implementing RDBMS schema into Hive
-When moving from a traditional RDBMS to Hive, it's essential to get acquainted with the Hive ecosystem and its query language, HiveQL.
-In this section, the concentration was on setting up the Passenger table as an example to demonstrate how to implement a typical table structure within Hive.
+Similar to RDBMS schema, Hive requires a table schema to be first updated in Hive prior to uploading the data.
+However, the data format may or may not be similar to that in the RDBMS schema.
 #### Table: Passenger

 **Process Outline:**

-**Defining the Schema:** We started by identifying the necessary columns and data types based on our RDBMS schema.
-In the Hive context, we need to consider the data types that Hive supports, which might differ slightly from traditional SQL databases.
+**STEP 1: Defining the Schema:**

-**Table Creation:** Using the Hive interface, we defined the Passenger table.
-Here's the HiveQL statement that encapsulates our table definition
+Using the Apache Hive interface, we defined the tables in HiveQL.
+Here's the Passanger Table HiveQL statement that encapsulates the table definition:

 ```
 CREATE TABLE Passenger (